Hastwell/Rainier.NativeOmukadeConnector/README.md

 ## Compiling
 * Use Visual Studio 2022 or later, build the project.
-* With the .NET 6 SDK, `dotnet build Omukade.ProcedualAssemblyRewriter.sln`
+* With the .NET 6 SDK, `dotnet build Omukade.NativeOmukadeConnector.sln`

 ## License
 This software is licensed under the terms of the [GNU AGPL v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html)